nwthomas/oura-ring-mcp-server/README.md

 make run
 ```

-#### Claude Desktop Setup
+### Claude Desktop Setup

 This MCP server is currently setup to be run/accessed by a model locally (on your local computer with something like [Claude Desktop](https://claude.com/download)).
-I will eventually wire up a Docker build process, but you can follow the [Anthropic local MCP server](https://modelcontextprotocol.io/docs/develop/connect-local-servers) setup options until then to run it locally.
+You can follow the [Anthropic local MCP server](https://modelcontextprotocol.io/docs/develop/connect-local-servers) setup options to run it locally.
 It will integrate with any LLM that has MCP client wrappers setup.

 In order to use this MCP server, you will need to register with the Oura Ring developer portal and get your own keys to plug into a `.env` file (copied over from the `.env.example`).
-This repo is currently using the Personal Access Token (PAT), but Oura Ring has plans to deprecate this at the end of 2025.
+See earlier steps in this `README` file for that.

 If you're using [Claude Desktop](https://claude.com/download), you can easily set up the connection to this repo (after adding the appropriate environment variables to your `.env` file) by [following this guide](https://modelcontextprotocol.io/docs/develop/connect-local-servers).
 For brevity, here's a snippet you can add to your `claude_desktop_config.json` file that will work for this repository: